Identification of Cosmic Voids as Massive Cluster Counterparts: Introduction

 To make matters worse, dissimilar voids are identified when different void-finders are applied to a given density field \citep[for the comparison of identified voids, see][]{colberg+08}.
 This incompatibility may originate from the different assumptions on the shape, density, and dynamics of voids.
 The discrepancy between theoretical and identified voids, which also depends on the void finders, raises a fundamental question whether there is a physically motivated definition of voids that can be consistently identified in data, for example, from density fields.
 To address this issue, we take a new approach.
 We adopt the concept that a cosmic void is the counterpart of a massive cluster which is theoretically well defined and easily identified from simulations and observations.

 According to the standard scenario of structure formation, clusters are expected to form at high peaks of the initial density field whereas voids are expected to form at low density troughs.
 Therefore, if the initial density fluctuations are inverted in sign, a cluster formation site will become a void formation site.
 Adopting the concept, at the Aspen cosmic void workshop held in 2006, one of the authors (CBP) proposed to use ``the mirror universe simulations'' to find the cluster - void connection.
 He used a pair of simulations (the SCDM models) whose initial density fields had been swapped and presented the results that the voids corresponding to clusters more massive than $10^{14}\Msun$ occupied $9\%$ of mass, filled $27\%$ of the volume at $z=0$, and the underdensity of the void edge was more or less the same, $-0.6$.
-Recently, \citet{pontzen+16} revisited this void-halo duality by analyzing the relation between halos and ``anti''-halos in paired simulations with inverted initial conditions.
+Recently, \citet{pontzen+16} independently revisited this void-halo duality by analyzing the relation between halos and ``anti''-halos in paired simulations with inverted initial conditions.
+(None of the authors of this paper was present at the Aspen Workshop.)
 They calculated the mean density within the Lagrangian volume occupied by each anti-halo and concluded that anti-structures of halos resemble voids.
+It was also shown that antihalo regions are well described by Zel'dovich approximation \citep{Stopyra+21}.

 We adopt the concept and study the physical properties of cluster-counterpart voids, and develop a method to identify such voids from a density field.
 This paper is organized as follows.
 We describe our simulations and explain how we define voids as cluster counterparts in Section~\ref{sec:simulation}.
 In Section~\ref{sec:result}, the radial density profiles and size distribution of the voids are presented.
 We describe a method to identify the voids from a density field and summarize our results in Section~\ref{sec:discussion} and Section~\ref{sec:conclusion}, respectively.